DarkStar1982/exodus_calendar/readme.md

 Revision 2025.07.24

 ## INTRODUCTION
-Martian calendar would be useful for future martian colonists, but there isn't any such commonly agreed today.
-Existing proposals (e.g Darian calendar) seem to be overly complicated and require to memorize too many new terms.
-Accuracy, simplicity and reuse of the names we already have for months and days of the week are desirable.

-A degree of synchronicity between Earth and Mars timekeeping would be also desirable.
+An accurate and user-friendly Martian calendar would be invaluable for future Martian colonists, yet no commonly accepted system exists today.
+Current proposals, such as the Darian calendar, appear overly complex and demand memorization of numerous unfamiliar terms.
+The ideal system should prioritize accuracy and simplicity while retaining familiar month and weekday names.
+Additionally, maintaining some degree of synchronization between Earth and Mars timekeeping systems would be highly beneficial.

 ## DESCRIPTION
-I suggest the following scheme:
+I propose the following scheme:

-Using northward equinox year (668.5907 sols) as reference year length, create a calendar based on 22-year cycle:
+Using the northward equinox year (668.5907 sols) as the reference year length, this calendar operates on a 22-year cycle:

-- eleven 669-sol years (odd years - first, third, fifth and so on)
-- ten 668-sol years (even years - second, fourth, sixth and so on.)
+- Ten 668-sol years (even-numbered years: second, fourth, sixth, etc.)
+- Eleven 669-sol years (odd-numbered years: first, third, fifth, etc.)
-- one 670-sol year (last year only)
+- One 670-sol year (final year only)

-Years are composed of 12 months with same name as terrestrial ones, each with 56 days with the exception of December, which will have variable length - 52, 53 or 54 days.
-Weeks are 7-days with the same duration and day names as on Earth (Monday, Tuesday, etc.) and each month will have 8 weeks.
-All months start on Monday and end on Sunday, with only final week of December terminating on Wednesday, Thursday or Friday, depending on the year length.
-All new years start on Monday as well.
+Each year comprises 12 months bearing the same names as their terrestrial counterparts, with each containing 56 days except December, which varies in length: 52, 53, or 54 days.
+Weeks maintain the familiar seven-day structure with Earth's day names (Monday, Tuesday, etc.), and each month contains exactly eight weeks.
+All months begin on Monday and conclude on Sunday, with only December's final week ending on Wednesday, Thursday, or Friday, depending on the year's length.
+Every new year begins on Monday as well.

-5 such cycles (110 Martian years) will form a Martian "century", which will be approximately equal to 200 Earth years, given some degree of cross-referencing dates between two planets.
-The name of each cycle in the "century" can be flavoured for cosmetic purposes ("Earth", "Water", "Air", "Fire", "Aether"), but completely optional.
+Five complete cycles (110 Martian years) constitute a Martian "century," roughly equivalent to 200 Earth years, facilitating cross-referencing between planetary calendars.
+Each cycle within the century may optionally receive thematic names for distinction ("Earth," "Water," "Air," "Fire," "Aether"), though this remains purely cosmetic

 ### Accuracy

-This gives an average duration of calendar year as 668.5909(09) sols, a difference of 0.00021 sols per year, similar to Gregorian calendar (0.0003 days per year.
-It would  be reasonably accurate (an error of 1 sol after 4782.6 Martian years) for foreseeable future.
-Adjustments as Martian year length inevitably drift (+0.00079 sols per 1,000 Martian years[1]) can be done as required, in a manner to similar adjustments done on Earth.
+This yields an average calendar year duration of 668.5909(09) sols, creating a difference of 0.00021 sols per year, comparable to the Gregorian calendar's 0.0003-day annual discrepancy.
+The system would remain reasonably accurate for the foreseeable future, accumulating an error of only 1 sol after approximately 4,760 Martian years.
+As the Martian year length inevitably drifts (+0.00079 sols per 1,000 Martian years[1, p3]), adjustments can be implemented as needed, similar to those made to Earth's calendar system

 ### Epoch
-Starting epoch is chosed to be same as Unix time (January 1st 1970) - subject to discussion.
-Year 1971 would seem more appropriate as this was the year of first Martian missions reaching the planet (Mars 2 and 3 from USSR, Mariner 9 from USA).
+The starting epoch is provisionally set to match Unix time (00:00:00 UTC January 1, 1970), though this remains open to discussion.
+The year 1971 might be more appropriate, as it marked the first successful Martian missions reaching the planet—Mars 2 and 3 from the USSR, and Mariner 9 from the USA.
+Other dates are acceptable for consideration.

 ### Ease of use.
-This concepts allow minimal amount of new information to remember (essentially, just the 22-year cycle structure and two month lengths, one constant and one depending on the year in the cycle.)
+This concept requires minimal new information to memorize—essentially just the 22-year cycle structure and two month lengths: one constant and one dependent on the year's position within the cycle.

 ## DEMO
 A simple reference code is available that allows conversions between terrestrial and Martian dates.
 Pull requests accepted.
-Should be packaged into a library soon.
+Recommended to be packaged into a library.

 ## MISC
 Part of the bigger Prometheus Unbound project (a knowledge base for future Martian colonists).